Discover The El Tigre Waterfalls Monteverde At Its Most adventurous

 Located around 6 miles (10 Km approx.) from the Ocotea Boutique Hotel, it takes around a half-hour drive on a partly paved road.
 (At the end is a gravel road in good condition).
 If you go in September or October (the Caribbean Coast’s sunnier period) for the morning tour, the views of the Northern plains are magnificent.

-Whether you drive your car, you take transportation or decide to take the tour and go with a group and guide, El Tigre Waterfalls is a fantastic adventure and one of the most beautiful places in Costa Rica
+Whether you drive your car, you take transportation or decide to take the tour and go with a group and guide, El Tigre Waterfalls is a fantastic adventure, one of the best Monteverde tours, and one of the most beautiful places in Costa Rica

 When Should I Hike at El Tigre Waterfalls?